 Here’s where to go:

 1. Grab a Bite – A whole new generation of restaurants have opened in Buffalo, coinciding with the greater rebirth taking place in the city.
 Order the fried chicken and biscuits at Toutant, featuring Southern family recipes passed down through the generations from a Louisiana farm.
-Or try the oyster happy hour at Oshun, Buffalo’s first raw seafood bar.
 And nosh on a gourmet burger and onion rings that are quickly becoming a Buffalo favorite at Marble + Rye.

 2. Have a drink.
 Want a locally distilled spirit?
 Lockhouse Distillery just opened in the Cobblestone District and includes a full bar featuring their housemade gin and vodka.
 How about a craft cocktail?
-Try the Mr. Mule (the Buffalo version of a Moscow Mule) in the classy atmosphere of Buffalo Proper; we promise you won’t be disappointed.
+Try an Old-Fashioned, or any of their hundreds of other whiskeys, bourbons and ryes, in the classy atmosphere of Lucky Day; we promise you won’t be disappointed.
 And cold Buffalo beer?
 Give Big Ditch Brewing Co. a try; their two-floor tap room with stunning views of downtown Buffalo’s architecture can’t be beat.

-3. Go to a Game –Buffalo is hockey heaven from late fall through the spring, as the Buffalo Sabres pack First Niagara Center with some of the NHL’s best fans a few times each week.
+3. Go to a Game –Buffalo is hockey heaven from late fall through the spring, as the Buffalo Sabres pack KeyBank Center with some of the NHL’s best fans a few times each week.
 For lacrosse fans, FNC is also home to the National Lacrosse League’s Buffalo Bandits.
-Next to FNC is HarborCenter, featuring two NHL-regulation rinks that host college and amateur hockey games throughout the year.
-HarborCenter is also home to a two-story sports bar featuring over 70 televisions and a 38-foot-tall screen, (716) Food & Sport.
+Next to KBC is LECOM HarborCenter, featuring two NHL-regulation rinks that host college and amateur hockey games throughout the year.
+HarborCenter is also home to a two-story sports bar and brewery featuring over 70 televisions and a 38-foot-tall screen, Southern Tier Brewing Co.

 4. See a show.
 Shea’s Performing Arts Center offers a full slate of touring Broadway shows in a beautifully restored 1920s theater.
 That’s just the beginning of Buffalo’s theater and live music scene, from concerts at the Town Ballroom and The Tralf Music Hall to music acts packing bars like Buffalo Iron Works and Mohawk Place nearly every night.
 Buffalo’s storied Colored Musician’s Club, where legends like Duke Ellington and Dizzy Gillespie once jammed, opens several times a week for live jazz bands, while nearly a half dozen downtown theaters like the Alleyway and Irish Classical offer locally produced productions throughout the year.